zopencommunity/gitport/README.md

 ### Working-tree-encoding
 The `working-tree-encoding` attribute can be used to determine the working tree encoding.
-For example, to convert all files from Git's internal UTF-8 encoding to IBM-1047, you can specify the following working-tree-encoding:
+For example, to convert all files from Git's internal UTF-8 encoding to IBM-1047, you can specify the following working-tree-encoding in your .gitattributes file:
 ```
 * text working-tree-encoding=IBM-1047
 ```
-This will also result in Git on z/OS tagging all files as ibm-1047 on checkout.
+This will result in Git on z/OS tagging all files as IBM-1047 on checkout.

 If no encoding is specified, the default UTF-8 encoding is used and all files are tagged as ISO8859-1.